-Ketogenic diet derived faecal microbiota transplantation improved sensorimotor gating deficit in an acute NMDA-receptor antagonist model of schizophrenia in mice
+Ketogenic diet-derived faecal microbiota transplantation improved sensorimotor gating deficits in an acute NMDA-receptor antagonist model of schizophrenia in mice

 Abstract

-Ketogenic diet (KD) shows promise as a novel treatment for schizophrenia, although its mechanisms of action are still unclear.
-KD has been shown to modify the gut microbiota and may exert some of its brain-directed effects through that.
-We hypothesised that KD-induced changes in the gut microbiota mediate some of the therapeutic effects of KD in a preclinical model of schizophrenia.
-To test this hypothesis, we transplanted the gut microbiota through faecal matter obtained from mice maintained on KD to standard diet-fed mice (faecal microbiota transplantation; FMT) and assessed its effect on a translationally validated endophenotype of psychotic disorders, the sensorimotor gating deficit induced by the NMDA-receptor antagonist MK-801, in mice.
-Faecal samples were collected from male C57Bl/6 mice fed a KD for 4 months and prepared into a liquid for inoculation.
-Ten-week-old male C57Bl/6 mice maintained on standard diet (SD) received 3 inoculations every second day.
-One week after the last inoculation, animals received 0.2 mg/kg MK-801 (dizocilpine) to induce schizophrenialike sensorimotor getting deficit as measured by the pre-pulse inhibition (PPI) of startle.
-MK-801 reduced PPI, which was attenuated by the faecal microbial transplant derived from mice fed with KD.
-We showed that FMT through inoculation with KD faeces improved a highly translatable behavioural endophenotype of schizophrenia.
-Our novel findings confirm that some of the beneficial effects of KD in schizophrenia are mediated by the gut microbiota.
+Ketogenic diets (KDs) show promise as a novel treatment for schizophrenia, although its mechanisms of action are still unclear.
+KDs have been shown to modify the gut microbiota and may exert some of their brain-directed effects through that.
+We hypothesised that KD-induced changes in the gut microbiota mediate some of the therapeutic effects of KDs in a preclinical model of schizophrenia.
+To test this hypothesis, we transplanted the gut microbiota through faecal matter obtained from mice maintained on a KD to standard diet-fed mice (faecal microbiota transplantation; FMT) and assessed its effect on a translationally validated endophenotype of psychotic disorders, the sensorimotor gating deficit induced by the NMDA-receptor antagonist MK-801, in mice.
+Faecal samples were collected from male C57BL/6 mice fed a KD for 4 months and prepared into a liquid for inoculation.
+Ten-week-old male C57BL/6 mice maintained on a standard diet (SD) received 3 inoculations every second day.
+One week after the last inoculation, animals received 0.2 mg kg−1 MK-801 (dizocilpine) to induce a schizophrenia-like sensorimotor gating deficit as measured by the pre-pulse inhibition (PPI) of startle.
+MK-801 reduced PPI, which was attenuated by the faecal microbial transplant derived from mice fed with a KD.
+We showed for the first time that FMT through inoculation with KD faeces improved a highly translatable behavioural endophenotype of schizophrenia.
+Our novel findings confirm that some of the beneficial effects of KDs in schizophrenia are mediated by the gut microbiota.

 Please wait while we load your content...